Carbon-fiber reinforced polymer: Carbon nanotube reinforced polymer (CNRP)

 In 2009, Zyvex Technologies introduced carbon nanotube-reinforced epoxy and carbon pre-pregs.
-Carbon nanotube reinforced polymer (CNRP) is several times stronger and tougher than CFRP and is used in the Lockheed Martin F-35 Lightning II as a structural material for aircraft.
+Carbon nanotube reinforced polymer (CNRP) is several times stronger and tougher than typical CFRPs and is used in the Lockheed Martin F-35 Lightning II as a structural material for aircraft.
 CNRP still uses carbon fiber as the primary reinforcement, but the binding matrix is a carbon nanotube-filled epoxy.